18F/uswds-jekyll/README.md

 ## Customization

 Customize the USWDS Jekyll theme with [USWDS theme settings files](https://designsystem.digital.gov/documentation/settings/), [USWDS design tokens](https://designsystem.digital.gov/design-tokens/), and custom Sass or CSS.
-You'll need to manually add these custom files to your Jekyll project into a couple specific locations.
+You'll need to USWDS settings and custom Sass into a couple specific location for the theme to find them.

-1. Find the **most current settings files** in the `_sass/settings` [folder of this theme](https://github.com/18F/uswds-jekyll/tree/update-uswds-2.0/_sass/settings).
-[Download these files with DownGit](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/18F/uswds-jekyll/tree/update-uswds-2.0/_sass/settings)

-1. Copy these theme settings files to you project's `_sass/settings` directory.
-If this directory doesn't exist, create it.

-1. Edit these new settings files to customize your USWDS implementation, following the USWDS's [theme settings guidance](https://designsystem.digital.gov/documentation/settings/).
+1. **Settings:** Add custom USWDS settings to `_sass/_uswds-theme-settings.scss`.
+Settings control the USWDS output.
+See all available settings in the [USWDS settings documentation](https://designsystem.digital.gov/documentation/settings/).
+We recommend adding only your modified settings to the `_uswds-theme-settings.scss` file.

+    To see an example of all the settings available to USWDS, see the files [in the USWDS GitHub repo](https://github.com/uswds/uswds/tree/develop/src/stylesheets/theme).
+The repo splits settings into multiple files.
+If you want to copy and mimic that structure, download the repo files using a tool like [DownGit](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/uswds/uswds/tree/develop/src/stylesheets/theme).
+Then add them to the `_sass/` directory and `@import` them from `_uswds-theme-settings.scss`.

+    Whether you add only individual settings variables or import from multiple files, `_uswds-theme-settings.scss` needs to be the entry point.

-1. Add any **custom CSS or Sass** to a folder called `_sass/custom/_uswds-theme-custom-styles.scss`.
-You can also use this file to import any additional Sass or CSS files your project needs.
-[Download this file from Github](https://raw.githubusercontent.com/18F/uswds-jekyll/update-uswds-2.0/_sass/custom/_uswds-theme-custom-styles.scss)
+1. **Custom Sass and variables:** Add any custom CSS or Sass to `_sass/_uswds-theme-custom-styles.scss`.
+You can use this custom styles file to `@import` any _additional_ Sass or CSS files your project needs, as long as any additional files exist in the `/sass` directory.

-You have two options for customizing the CSS: [Sass](#customizing-with-sass) or [CSS overrides (#customizing-with-css-overrides).
-Individual sites can also
-[selectively override](#overriding-includes-and-layouts) individual includes and layouts.
+    Custom Sass loads after the USWDS and default Sass, so you can use it to override the defaults.
+Individual sites can also [selectively override](#overriding-includes-and-layouts) individual includes and layouts.

 ### Overriding includes and layouts